skip to main content

 Financial responsibility

-If a patient is responsible for paying a portion of the healthcare costs, those are referred to as being their financial responsibility.
+If a patient is responsible for a portion of their healthcare service expenses, these expenses are referred to as their financial responsibility.

 Fiscal intermediary (FI)